Charles Manson: Childhood

 Charles Milles Maddox was born on November 12, 1934, to 16-year-old Ada Kathleen Maddox of Ashland, Kentucky, in Cincinnati General Hospital, now the University of Cincinnati Academic Health Center, in Cincinnati, Ohio.
 Manson's Ohio birth certificate simply lists his name as "Manson."
+In August 1934, before Manson's birth, Maddox married William Eugene Manson (1909–1961), a laborer at a dry cleaning business.
+Maddox often went on drinking sprees with her brother Luther Elbert Maddox (1916–1950), leaving Charles with babysitters.
+On April 30, 1937, Maddox and her husband divorced, after William alleged "gross neglect of duty" by Maddox.
+Charles retained William's last name of Manson.
+On August 1, 1939, Kathleen and Luther were arrested for assault and robbery, and sentenced to five and ten years of imprisonment, respectively.

 His biological father appears to have been Colonel Walker Henderson Scott Sr. of Catlettsburg, Kentucky, against whom Maddox filed a paternity suit that resulted in an agreed judgment in 1937.
-Scott worked intermittently in local mills, and had a local reputation as a con artist.
+Scott worked intermittently in local mills and had a local reputation as a con artist.
 He allowed Maddox to believe that he was an army colonel, although "Colonel" was merely his given name.
 When Maddox told Scott that she was pregnant, he informed her that he had been called away on army business.
 After several months, she realized he had no intention of returning.
 Manson never knew his biological father.

-In August 1934, before Manson's birth, Maddox married William Eugene Manson (1909–1961), a laborer at a dry cleaning business.
-Maddox often went on drinking sprees with her brother Luther Elbert Maddox (1916–1950), leaving Charles with babysitters.
-On April 30, 1937, Maddox and her husband divorced, after William alleged "gross neglect of duty" by Maddox.
-Charles retained William's last name of Manson.
-On August 1, 1939, Kathleen and Luther were arrested for assault and robbery, and sentenced to five and ten years of imprisonment, respectively.

 Manson was placed in the home of an aunt and uncle in McMechen, West Virginia.
 His mother was paroled in 1942.
 Manson later characterized the first weeks after she returned from prison as the happiest time in his life.
-Weeks after her release, Manson's family moved to Charleston, West Virginia, where he continually played truant and his mother spent her evenings drinking.
+Weeks after her release, Manson's family moved to Charleston, West Virginia, where he frequently played truant and his mother spent her evenings drinking.
 She was arrested for grand larceny, but not convicted.
 The family later moved to Indianapolis, where Maddox met alcoholic Lewis Woodson Cavender Jr. (1916–1979) through Alcoholics Anonymous meetings, and married him in August 1943.